Worst to First Jerseys: Nashville Predators

 And then there’s the sleeve stripes/patterns.
 It’s obvious enough that they were mimicking the teeth from the logo on there, but doubling up the grey stripes to form that tooth shape isn’t a good idea, as it creates way too many layers/stripes within a small amount of room, and is inconsistent with the rest of the jersey’s striping around the waist.
 Plus, in game play, it’s difficult to see the tooth shape anyway, so it’s an element that just never worked.

 Another element is the mesh texture on the jersey themselves.
 Not quite the same as what your uncle used to wear in the ’80s, but not that far off.
 There’s a navy blue layer underneath the mesh mustard layer, which makes the gold appear darker than it already is at a distance, which is not helpful.
-It’s an interesting innovation to try, but which the colours being used, it just doesn’t help the overall look of the jersey at all.
+It’s an interesting innovation to try, but with the colours being used, it just doesn’t help the overall look of the jersey at all.

 This whole jersey is a classic case of trying to do too much innovating and losing sight of the overall design.
 I can’t say enough how much I respect the Preds for trying to push jersey design forward, but this jersey becomes a shitmix of different elements thrown together to create something resembling puke.